MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/New-MgPolicyAuthenticationStrengthPolicy.md

 # New-MgPolicyAuthenticationStrengthPolicy

 ## SYNOPSIS
-Create new navigation property to authenticationStrengthPolicies for policies
+Create a new custom authenticationStrengthPolicy object.

 ## SYNTAX